-Along with its needed effects, potassium phosphate may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, potassium phosphate may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking potassium phosphate:Incidence not known
+If any of the following side effects occur while taking potassium phosphate, check with your doctor or nurse immediately:Incidence not known

 - Burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - chest pain or discomfort

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position